ragmel/cocoma/doc/source/COCOMA/08_known_issues.rst

     :align: center

 * When running an Emulation containing an Event based distribution, then the list of jobs (seen by using the command 'ccmsh -j') may not be complete as some of the jobs have yet to be scheduled. ;

+* The Web UI may not work properly on older or out of date browsers